Alonso-del-Arte/sokoban-ascii/CONTRIBUTING.md

-I intend to open this project to Hacktoberfest 2023
+This project is now officially open to Hacktoberfest 2023.

 # Contributing guidelines for Hacktoberfest